Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Cluster Monitor and Peer Negotiation

-In the previous section, we showed how shard scheduling can speed up state replication when new nodes join, but two issues remain: \begin{enumerate} \item The algorithms rely on prior knowledge of the cluster topology and resources, like which nodes are neighbors, and the link latency and bandwidth between them. \item The algorithms are triggered by cluster changes, such as node joins, exits, and failures, so they rely on timely detection of these events to respond to changes. \end{enumerate}
+In the previous section, we showed how model sharding and assignment can speed up state replication when new nodes join, but two issues remain: \begin{enumerate} \item The algorithm relies on prior knowledge of the cluster topology and resources, like which nodes are neighbors, and the link latency, bandwidth between them. \item The algorithm is triggered by cluster changes, such as node joins, exits, and failures, so it relies on timely detection of these events to respond to changes. \end{enumerate}

-In this section, we first introduce a cluster monitor to track resources for scheduling decisions and to detect node and link changes, followed by peer-negotiation protocols to handle scale-in/out and connect/disconnect-link events.
+In this section, we first introduce a cluster monitor to track resources for scheduling decisions and to detect node and link changes, followed by peer-negotiation protocols to handle self-governed scale-in/out and connect/disconnect-link events.